appsquickly/typhoon/README.md

 ### With contributions from:

 * Jeffrey Roberts, Mobile Software Engineer at Riot Games, previous contributor to Swiz for ActionScript : Feedback and testing.
-* John Blanco of Rapture in Venice, LLC : contributed his very lean and elegant yet richly featured XML parser.
+* John Blanco of Rapture in Venice, LLC : contributed his
+<a href="https://github.com/ZaBlanc/RaptureXML">lean and elegant XML library</a>.
+A great example that full-featured
+is not the same as heavy.

 * <a href="http://www.jetbrains.com/">Jetbrains</a>, maker of very cool software development tools : Assistance with AppCode integration.

 Thanks!!!